-Where a development engulfs a bridleway or byway which does not have a sealed surface then it should be preserved as an equestrian route.
-Any plan to increase cycling provision should take place separately or ensure that non-asphalt surfaces are still provided for horses, and other users who may prefer it.
-Additional width will be needed if it is considered necessary to provide asphalt for cycling as it is undesirable for horses, and many pedestrians.
-A separate cycle track ensures that riders are able to continue to use the bridleway or byway in safety without the hazard of a sealed surface.
+Where a development engulfs a bridleway which does not have a sealed surface then the bridleway should be preserved as an equestrian route.
+Any plan to increase cycling provision should take place separately or ensure that the bridleway is given sufficient width.
+Additional width will be needed if it is considered necessary to provide asphalt for cycling as it is very undesirable for horses, and indeed many pedestrians.
+A separate cycle track ensures that riders are able to continue to use the bridleway in safety without the hazard of a sealed surface and cyclists do not have to slow down and give way to horses, which is the legal requirement on a bridleway.

 Changing a bridleway or byway into road should be avoided.
 Although legally the right to ride or drive a horse is included in a carriageway, sharing with motor traffic is not desirable because of the loss of amenity value and safety for users of the bridleway or byway.
-It is a net loss of a motor-free route.
-It is usually possible for a traffic-free route to be preserved, even if the access road or the bridleway or byway has to moved to preserve a green corridor route.
+It is usually possible for a traffic-free route to be preserved, even if the access road has to be moved.
+In some cases it may be possible to move the bridleway or byway.